dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 All SG_RULES state for pipeline N will be in a  discrete manifest on  S3 and never stored persistently on the docker volume mount.

-SG_RULES manifests are no longer written to the artifact logs; they live exclusively in S3.
+SG_RULES manifests are written to the artifact logs only for forensic purposes; the S3 version is the one used to maintain state (latest.json)

 A conceptual S3 keying scheme to track pipeline SG_RULES manifests would look something like this:
    - `state/sg_rules/latest.json` (for the previous pipeline N SG_RULES state; this will be overwritten by the module2 once the delta is calculated)

 ### Part7: Code design detail:

+XXXXX NEEDS WORK

 #### Module2 Stateful SG Rule Management — Implementation (with Helper Functions)